Ann Romney: Role in 2012 presidential campaign

 In April 2012, Ann Romney was spotlighted when Democratic commentator Hilary Rosen declared Romney to be unfit to address women's economic issues because as a stay-at-home mother, she had "never worked a day in her life".
 In response, Ann Romney issued her first tweet, saying "I made a choice to stay home and raise five boys.
 Believe me, it was hard work."
 Rosen apologized the following day.
 Like all presidential candidates' wives, her fashion choices came under scrutiny, with some critics praising her for a contemporary look that avoided standard campaign appearance clichés, while others said she lacked consistency and did not seem to be using the services of a stylist.
-On August 28, Romney gave a prime-time speech before the 2012 Republican National Convention in Tampa, Florida, in which she stressed her own background and her family experiences, in an appeal to women voters.
+On August 28, Romney delivered a prime-time speech before the 2012 Republican National Convention in Tampa, Florida, in which she stressed her own background and her family experiences, in an appeal to women voters.
 By early October, she and son Tagg had convinced the campaign to spend more time emphasizing her husband's personal nature and character, rather than simply present issue and record arguments against Obama.

 In the November 6, 2012, general election, Mitt Romney lost as President Obama was re-elected.
 The couple, along with the senior campaign staff, had thought they were going to win up until polls closed that evening and returns started coming in.
 Ann cried as her husband concluded their chances were over, then appeared stricken as she went on stage with him following his concession speech.